eliamue/foundations-prep-april-2021/02-making-a-website-html-and-css/notes/css.md

 }
 ```

+By default, padding _adds to the width_ of an element.
+This can be annoying and cause us to have to recalculate our widths whenever we change padding.
+We use `box-sizing: border-box;` to fix this.

 `box-sizing: border-box;` is useful when trying to use percentages for width.
 As thinking people, we like 25 + 25 + 50 to equal 100%.
 If you don't use border box, you need to account for padding and margin explicitly, so you end up doing: 48.5% + 23% + 23% = 100%.

 # Layout: